Peyton411/Barbell-Kinematic-Analyzer/README.md

 Description: A system to track barbell velocity through an IMU and approximate proximity to failure.

 # Project planning
-1. Hardware Selection & Interfacing:** Select, solder, and wire the components
-2. Raw Sensor Evaluation:** Get raw IMU readings running
-3. Live Telemetry Streaming:** Log wireless data packages through the BLE into csv files
-4. Rep Detection & Metric Tracking:** Breaking the reps into concentric and eccentric to count reps, get useful metrics like average velocity
+**1. Hardware Selection & Interfacing:** Select, solder, and wire the components **2.
+Raw Sensor Evaluation:** Get raw IMU readings running **3.
+Live Telemetry Streaming:** Log wireless data packages through the BLE into csv files **4.
+Rep Detection & Metric Tracking:** Breaking the reps into concentric and eccentric to count reps, get useful metrics like average velocity
-5. Physical Mounting:** Model and 3D print a way to mount the system onto the barbel
-6. Estimate proximity to failure:** Predict failure points using a simple ML model
+**5. Physical Mounting:** Model and 3D print a way to mount the system onto the barbel **6.
+Estimate proximity to failure:** Predict failure points using a simple ML model

 ## Hardware Architecture & Physical Wiring

-Components and usages:
+**Components and usages:**

-Arduino Nano - microcontroller
+**Arduino Nano:** microcontroller
-MPU6050 - accelerometer and gyroscope
+**MPU6050:** accelerometer and gyroscope
-HM-10 BLE Module - wireless capacities
+**HM-10 BLE Module:** wireless capacities
-Logic level convertor - makes BLE work with Nano
-Power supply - Ekrist 25800mAh Battery Portable Charger
+**Logic level convertor:** makes BLE work with Nano **Power supply:** Ekrist 25800mAh Battery Portable Charger

 Because the BLE takes 3.3V and the arduino sends 5V, a logic level converter had to be integrated, which controlled the voltage to save the BLE.